DanielDK100/Apache-Directory-Archive/README.md

 ## Setup
 1. Download or clone this repository.
 Copy the `theme` folder and paste it in the root of your site.
 2. Copy the `.htaccess` file and paste in the root too.
+3. Upload your own files and folders to the root folder.

 ## Theme
 This theme is setup with Bootstrap's table classes and grid system, and has another few functionalities including: